rogerio-castellano/http-client/README.md

 # HTTP client in Go

-This a simple example of a HTTP client developed in Go.
+This is a basic example of an HTTP client created in Go.
-As I am growing my skills in the language, certainly there is room for improvements, that I am going to implement as my knowledge improves.
+As I continue to expand my proficiency in the language, I recognize there are opportunities for enhancement.
+I plan to incrementally refine this implementation as my understanding deepens.